The Data Nutrition Project

 We believe that building artificial intelligence is as much about learning as it is about technical implementation.

-Through our workshops, the Data Nutrition Project brings a curriculum of awareness to organizations of all sizes and types - from small technical teams to larger, non-technical communities.
+To that end, the Data Nutrition Project offers certification, consulting and educational services that address data quality and transparency.
+We offer these services to organizations of all sizes and types - from small technical teams to larger, non-technical communities.
+Our services include:

 workshop presentation